 Whether or not you decide to start browsing the web using your cellphone is your prerogative, but if you own a website, then you need to think about your audience, and what they want.
 I don’t even need to tell you that at the time of writing 32.9% of your customers are using their phones to browse the web [2017 Edit: Now 52.27%] – you can see it all around you – but here’s my source in case you don’t believe me.I’ll also just leave this appropriate meme here…

 If it’s important to Google…

-Besides simply giving your audience what they want, since April 2015, Google has started using ‘mobile-friendliness’ as part of their search engine ranking criteria.
-That means that your website that isn’t mobile-friendly could and probably will start to drop in the search results pages.
-In other words, where all else is equal, your competitors mobile-friendly site will be seen before yours.
+Besides simply giving your audience what they want, you also need to consider that Google basically has us by the short and curlies when it comes to ‘getting found’ on the web, so pleasing the digital overlords should be priority.
+Since April 2015, Google has started using ‘mobile-friendliness’ as part of their search engine ranking criteria.
+That means that if your website isn’t mobile-friendly, it could, and probably will start to drop in the search results pages.
+In other words, where all else is equal, your competitor’s mobile-friendly site will be seen before yours.
 Here’s a source for that too.
 If that’s not motivation enough, I don’t know what is.

 What makes a site mobile-friendly?

 Even with sites that aren’t specifically built with mobile-friendliness in mind, one can still pinch and zoom to read the text, but that’s not ‘friendly’.
 That’s a chore.
 Mobile friendliness means that:

 - The website dynamically adapts to fit better inside the screen that it’s viewed upon.
 We call this ‘responsive web design‘

 - The website menu must be navigable even when a mouse is not present.
 This means that drop-down menus need to work on click and not just on hover

 - Links that are stacked together need enough padding that an average to sausage sized finger can click the link they want without opening adjacent links by accident